Peblusso/InsideTheBidRoom/README.md

 **Contributing**
 Want to contribute to this project?
 Awesome!

-Fork the repository: Make it your own.
+**Fork the repository**: Make it your own.

-Add or improve templates/SOPs: Help others with your own experience or workflows.
+**Add or improve templates/SOPs**: Help others with your own experience or workflows.

-Submit a pull request: Once you’re happy with your changes, submit them for review.
+**Submit a pull request: Once you’re happy with your changes, submit them for review.
 ** Connect**
 GitHub: Explore more open-source templates and trackers.

 LinkedIn: Join the conversation at Inside the Bid Room.

-🎯 License
+License
 This repository is licensed under the MIT License.
 See the LICENSE file for details.